Cosigning Student Loans & How to Remove a Cosigner

 If you’re considering a cosigner, you should keep a few things in mind.
 First and foremost, having a highly-qualified cosigner will give you the best chance of competitive student loan interest rates and terms.
 A few things constitute a qualified cosigner:

-- A good credit history: Lenders are more likely to approve the loan if the cosigner has a credit score above 720.
+- A good credit history: Lenders are more likely to approve the loan if the cosigner has a credit score above 720, a low debt-to-income ratio (DTI), and a history of on-time payments.
 A high credit score can also mean lower interest rates.

 - Stable income: Lenders are more likely to approve you for the loan if your cosigner has a steady, verifiable income.